 Introduction

 The Logins and Secrets section can be found under the Resources area in the left sidebar.
-It stores two types of credentials your assignments can use:- Browser Logins — website credentials (domain, username, password, optional 2FA) for automated browser workflows
+It stores two types of Login your agents can use:- Logins — website and application credentials (domain, username, password, optional 2FA) Duvo uses to sign in during Runs — in the Browser and in desktop sessions over Computer Use and Windows Remote Desktop

 - Secrets — named bundles of environment variables (API keys, tokens, database URLs) for automated code and API calls

-- Team — shared across your workspace; all team members can use these in their assignments
+- Team — shared across your workspace; all team members can use these in their agents

 - Personal — only you can access these; not visible to other team members